sdxsd/mini-ms-tester/README.md

 ## Advanced usage
 Run `./test.sh cat/cat-me.txt` for the tester to run the `cat/cat-me.txt` test.

+Run `./test.sh env cat/cat-me.txt` for the tester to run the tests in the `env` directory and the `cat/cat-me.txt` test.

 Run `./test.sh -e` for the tester to exit on the first failed test.
 Run `./test.sh -e cat` for the tester to exit on the first failed test in the `cat` directory.